Use the Lexology Navigator tool compare the answers in this article with those from other jurisdictions.

 The FCCA has published its Guidelines on Merger Control in 2011, which are largely in line with the European Commission’s guidelines.
-In practice, the FCCA is always willing discuss issues related to the proposed concentration, jurisdiction and content of the notification.
+In practice, the FCCA is always willing to discuss issues related to the proposed concentration, jurisdiction and content of the notification.

-Fees What fees are payable to the authority for filing a notification?
+What fees are payable to the authority for filing a notification?

 There are no filing fees.

 The FCCA is obliged to treat the matter confidential until the official notification has been submitted to the FCCA, after which the matter is registered and the names of the parties become public.
 Business secrets contained in the notification, requests for comments to market participants and other materials are protected under the Act on Openness of Government Activities (621/1999) during and after the merger control procedure.

 On a recommendation by the FCCA, the Market Court may impose fines of up to 10% of the infringing party's turnover where the party has failed to notify the concentration.
 The Market Court may also order the concentration to be dissolved.
 However, the FCCA has never made such a proposal.

 Procedure and test

 The FCCA's review is divided into two phases, the latter of which is initiated only if the FCCA considers it necessary to investigate the concentration further.

 Phase I investigations last for a maximum of one month from receipt of the notification.
 During Phase I the FCCA decides whether it investigates the notified concentration further and opens the Phase II investigation, or approves the concentration with or without conditions.
 If the FCCA does not make a decision within one month, the concentration is considered approved.

 The FCCA clears the concentration during Phase I if there are no significant harmful effects on competition.
-In practice, the FCCA tries to issue decisions in cases with no competition concerns in around 10 working days, but is not obliged to do so.
+In practice, the FCCA tries to issue decisions in cases with no competition concerns in approximately 10 working days, but is not obliged to do so.

 In Phase II the FCCA has three months to decide whether to:

 •impose conditions on the implementation of a concentration;

 •approve it without conditions; or

-- propose prohibition to the Market Court.
+•propose prohibition to the Market Court.